The Weeknd Guest Stars On ‘American Dad’ To Sing About Being A Virgin

 “I think we all were shook last night,” he commented along with an alien emoji.

-There are no updates on if his character will be recurring on the show, but fans may see the artist pop up in other animated worlds in the future.
+There are no updates on if his character will be recurring on the show (or if the song will appear on future projects), but fans may see the artist pop up in other animated worlds in the future.